 Introduction to visual object-oriented computer programming; development of software stages, using Universal Modeling Language (UML); object-oriented concepts including object representation, and modularization.
 Every semester.
-COSC 220 Introduction to Software Applications 3 cr Survey of hardware, introduction to software used in business applications, microcomputer operating system, graphics, word processing, spreadsheet, database management systems, and network communication software for microcomputers.
+COSC 220 Introduction to Software Applications 3 cr.

+Survey of hardware, introduction to software used in business applications, microcomputer operating system, graphics, word processing, spreadsheet, database management systems, and network communication software for microcomputers.
 Every semester.
 Prerequisite: Grade of C or better in COSC 100 or COSC 110.

+COSC 240 Computer Science I

+4 cr.

-COSC 240 Computer Science I 4 c Introduces the fundamental concepts of programming: Simple data types, control structures, array and string data structures, algorithms, debugging techniques and the social implications of computing.
+Introduces the fundamental concepts of programming: Simple data types, control structures, array and string data structures, algorithms, debugging techniques and the social implications of computing.
 Emphasizes good software engineering principles and developing fundamental programming skills in the context of a language that supports the object-oriented paradigm.
 Three hours lecture; two hour lab.
 Every semester.
 Credit may not be earned for both COSC 200 and COSC 240.
 Prerequisites: Grade of C or better in COSC 101 and test at level 3 or above on mathematics placement test or grade of C or better in MATH 102 or corequisite enrollment in MATH 102.

+COSC 241Computer Science II

+4 cr.

-COSC 241 Computer Science II 4 c Continues introduction to the methodology of programming from an objectoriented perspective.
+Continues introduction to the methodology of programming from an object-oriented perspective.
 Design and implementation of data structures used in programming such as linked lists, stacks and queues.
 Internal sorting and searching.
 Recursion.
 Performance analysis of algorithms.
 Three hours lecture; two hour lab.
 Every semester.
 Credit may not be earned for both COSC 201 and COSC 241.
-Prerequisite: Grade of C or better in COSC 240.
+Prerequisite: Grade of C or better in COSC 240 and corequisite of COSC 102.
 COSC 300 Structured Systems Analysis and Design 3 cr.
 Analysis and design of information processing systems.
 Topics include system development life cycle: study phase, design phase, development phase, operation phase.
 Student will design and analyze a simple system.
 Spring.
-Prerequisite: Grade of C or better in COSC 241.
-COSC 305 Computer Ethics 3 Ethical issues related to computing.
-Includes topics such as responsibility of the computing professional, computerized crime, technology and employment, equitable access to computing, national databases and privacy, software ownership, and responsibilities of the computing profession.
-Every semester.
-Prerequisite: Grade of C or better in COSC 240.
-COSC 310 Data Structures and File Organization 3 cr.
+Prerequisite: Grade of C or better in COSC 240 or grade of C or better in ITEC 315.
+COSC 305 Computer Ethics 3 cr.